samsquire/ideas3/README.md

 If you store data in a hashmap and use a trie in front of it, you can fetch all the data to render a webpage with a partition key and sort key and this can map to a hash map access for each object fetched.
 Much faster than an SQL query.

 * /products/ can do a partition key search of PK=products SK="begins_with(products)"
-* /products/product-100 can do a partition key search of PK=products-100 SK=""
+* /products/product-100 can do a partition key search of PK=products SK="product-100"

 # Generating ideas